microchip-pic-avr-examples/pic18f47q10-dac-waveform-generation/README.md

 1. Reference voltage 1.6V (on Power up)
 2. Reference voltage 3V
 3. Sine Wave
-4. Triangle Wave
+4. Triangular Wave
 5. Square Wave
 6. Sawtooth Wave

-**Frequency calculation for the generated signal****** When the signal to be generated is Sine wave, Triangular wave, Square wave or Saw-Tooth wave, frequency of the generated signal is decided by the DAC register update frequency and total number of points in one cycle of the signal.
+**Frequency calculation for the generated signal**

+- When the signal to be generated is Sine wave, Triangular wave, Square wave or Sawtooth wave, frequency of the generated signal is decided by the DAC register update frequency and total number of points in one cycle of the signal.
-Timer 2 interrupt is used for updating the DAC register.
+- Timer 2 interrupt is used for updating the DAC register.
-Frequency of the generated signal = 1/ (total number of points in one cycle * Timer 2 period) = 1/(128 * 78.13 us) = 100 Hz.
+- Frequency of the generated signal = 1/ (total number of points in one cycle * Timer 2 period) = 1/(128 * 78.13 us) = 100 Hz.
+- For changing the frequency of the generated signal timer 2 period can be changed.
+-
-For changing the frequency of the generated signal timer 2 period can be changed.
-Note that the system clock frequency also has impact on the maximum frequency that can be generated using this method.
+- **Note that the system clock frequency also has impact on the maximum frequency that can be generated using this method.
 For generating higher frequecy signal the higher system clock frequency should be used.
 With 64 MHz of system clock frequency the maximum frequency generated is 1.1 KHz.

 Operation of this example is discussed in following section.